When looking for what to eat when your stomach hurts, there are many wonderful options to help you to feel better!

 So, keep reading to find out what foods you should be eating for an unhappy stomach!

 The best kinds of food for an upset stomach are usually carbohydrates that are bland or plain by nature.
 As well as being low in fiber or other tough substances to digest.

-The best foods for stomach upset are bland by nature and do not have too much added to them so try not to over season any of these foods.
-Otherwise they might become to irritating to your stomach.
+The best foods for stomach upset are bland by nature and do not have too much added to them so try not to overseason any of these foods.
+Otherwise, they might become too irritating to your stomach.

 The first rule to remember when treating stomach pain is to drink plenty of liquids especially if you don’t feel quite up to eating anything solid just yet.